voidware/trek14/readme.md

 Some Klingon ships are slightly bigger and have more energy, but are still inferior to a starship.

 _Kirk's tip:_
 > The Klingons have developed a technology to recharge from stars, but you cannot.
 Act quickly to dispatch them before they restore their energies.
+Some stars are more powerful than others.

 ## Phasers

 Press "P" from the command menu or from the short range scan.

-Phasers are locked on to near enough enemy targets automatically.
+Phasers automatically lock on to sufficiently near enemy targets.
 You are prompted for the amount of energy to deploy to phasers.
-The phasers will fire at _all_ enemies within the quadrant that are in direct line of sight, each one consuming the specified energy, providing it's available.
+The phasers will fire at _all_ enemies within the quadrant that are in direct line of sight, _each one consuming the specified energy_, providing it's available.

 Be sure not to deplete too much energy during a phaser attack.
 It can leave your ship vulnerable and unable to escape.